 Free Disney Dining Plan is a Walt Disney World promotion that is usually a great vacation package discount.
-Here, we’ll cover info about the deal, tips for booking, rumors on a ‘second wave’ of 2019 Free Dining, and answers to frequently asked questions including whether Free Dining is “worth it.”
+Here, we’ll cover deal info, tips for booking, the Visa ‘second wave’ of 2019 Free Dining, early 2020 rumors, and answers to frequently asked questions including whether Free Dining is “worth it.”
+(Last updated May 2, 2019.)

-As noted, the early release of 2019 Free Dining was a surprise.
+The early release of 2019 Free Dining was a surprise.
 The first wave was available for travel dates July 5, 2019 through September 30, 2019.
-Unfortunately, this special offer for Free Dining is no longer available for booking.
 We attribute this early release to an attendance lull before the grand opening of Star Wars: Galaxy’s Edge in August 2019.

-Other important details, exclusions, and restrictions are as follows in our Free Dining FAQ below.
+Speaking of which, other important details, exclusions, and restrictions are as follows in our Free Dining FAQ below.
 Free Dining is Walt Disney World’s most complicated promotions, and can be a huge headache to book.
-Between limited availability and navigating a seas of rules and restrictions, we often recommend that first-timers (or regulars who just don’t want to deal with the hassle) use a travel agent.
+Between limited availability and navigating a seas of rules and restrictions, it’s easy to make mistakes.

-Given its hurried, early release, we are guessing that 2019 Free Dining was offered so early because people are holding off on booking Walt Disney World trips until Star Wars: Galaxy’s Edge opens, meaning Summer 2019 room occupancy is not meeting Disney’s internal projections and expectations.
-There have been rumblings of this for a few months now, and this is pretty solid evidence that bookings are down through mid-2019.
+The 2019 Free Disney Dining Plan promo was offered so early because people are holding off on booking Walt Disney World trips until Star Wars: Galaxy’s Edge opens, meaning Summer 2019 room occupancy is not meeting Disney’s internal projections and expectations.

 The same thing already happened with Disneyland releasing an unprecedented general public ticket discount for the spring in an effort to lure guests there pre-Star Wars land.
 There’s no doubt that Disney and Star Wars fans are postponing trips until Star Wars: Galaxy’s Edge opens.